-History of Walnut Farm Montessori School:
+History of Walnut Farm Montessori School

-History often reveals that legacies are born of humble beginnings and human desires to make the world a better place to live and nurture our families.
+History often reveals that legacies are born of humble beginnings and human desires to make the world a better place in which to live and nurture our families.
 In 1991, Maren Schmidt founded Walnut Farm Montessori School (WFMS) in response to a local cry for an alternative to traditional public education.
 The first primary class served ten families and operated out of an old two-story house on Moberly Lane in Bentonville, Arkansas.
 During its first five years, the school grew steadily and expanded to two primary classes of 24 students each.
 In 1996, with parents now firmly convinced of the value of Montessori education, an elementary class was added for children ages 6-9.

-Through three decades of employing the Montessori methodology, WFMS has succeeded in fulfilling the promise of its founder, Maren Schmidt, honoring the philosophy of Dr. Maria Montessori, and evoking the self-confidence and independence of Northwest Arkansas children.
-It is with this same passion and enthusiasm that the school successfully completed the self-study and standards necessary to be granted full accreditation by the American Montessori Society.
-In March 2010, Walnut Farm Montessori School became the first accredited Montessori school in the state of Arkansas.
-We completed our re-accreditation in 2017 and continually assess and plan for future re-accreditations every seven years.
+Through over 3 decades of employing the Montessori methodology, WFMS has succeeded in fulfilling the promise of its founder, Maren Schmidt, honoring the philosophy of Dr. Maria Montessori, and evoking the self-confidence and independence of Northwest Arkansas children.
+It is with this same passion and enthusiasm that the school continues the work necessary to keep full accreditation by the American Montessori Society.
+With a rich history, academic achievements, and beautiful acreage, WFMS proudly offers an authentic Montessori education for children 18 months to 9 years of age.